-Breast Cancer Research Foundation – This is the highest rated breast cancer charity by Charity Watch.
+Breast Cancer Research Foundation – This is a top rated breast cancer charity by Charity Watch.
 Their mission is to prevent and cure breast cancer by advancing the world’s most promising research.
-They are funding nearly 275 researchers across 14 countries and 5 continents.
-And during October every dollar you donate will be matched up to $100,000.
+They are funding nearly 250 researchers across 14 countries and 5 continents.

-National Breast Cancer Coalition – NBCC is a grassroots advocacy organization that has set a deadline to know how to end breast cancer by January 1, 2020.
-They are also currently one of the biggest advocates of the Metastatic Breast Cancer Access to Care Act.
+National Breast Cancer Coalition – NBCC is a grassroots advocacy organization who’s goal is to end breast cancer through the power of action and advocacy.
 Also highly rated by Charity Watch.

 American Cancer Society – I’ve already mentioned them several times, but this is the link to their donation page.
-And here you can find some of their Breast Cancer Research Highlights, including that to date they have funded 162 grants for breast cancer research in the amount of $67 million dollars.
+And here you can find some of their Breast Cancer Research Highlights, including that to date they have funded 153 grants for breast cancer research in the amount of $71 million dollars.
 You can also donate to their Making Strides Against Breast Cancer walks, held nationwide.
-I will note that Charity Navigator does not rate the ACS as highly as the first three charities listed due to higher fundraising costs and executive compensation.

 Taking Action, Step Three: Social Media